Springer Mountain: Benton MacKaye Trail

 Springer Mountain is also home to the southern terminus of the Benton MacKaye Trail.
 The trailhead for the Benton MacKaye Trail is located around 0.3 mi north of the summit.

 Shelters

 The nearest shelter from the summit is the Springer Mountain Shelter, located about 0.2 mi north of the summit.
 A water spring is located near this shelter.
+The shelter was built in 1993 and is maintained by the Georgia Appalachian Trail Club.
 Another nearby shelter is the Black Gap Shelter, located about 1.5 mi south of the summit on the Appalachian Approach Trail.